-Solution 6: Disabling Smooth Scrolling
+6. Disabling Smooth Scrolling

-Smooth scrolling is a feature in Windows which enables you to scroll more ‘smoothly’; adjust the graphics output in such a way that the screen doesn’t look rough when scrolling.
+Smooth scrolling is a feature in Windows that enables you to scroll more ‘smoothly’; adjust the graphics output in such a way that the screen doesn’t look rough when scrolling.
 This is a pretty nifty feature and the majority of Windows 10 users have the option enabled on their system.

 However, there have several instances where the smooth scrolling feature reversed its role and instead caused tearings on the screen.
 This seems to be a glitch that can be removed if we Disable Smooth Scrolling on your computer.
 Make sure to restart your computer after the changes before testing your screen again.

-Solution 7: Using Another Browser
+8. Using Another Browser

-If you are experiencing the screen tearing if you are doing any activity in a browser, it is recommended that you switch to another one and see if the problem is with your browser or with the system overall.
-There are numerous instances where only a specific browser causes the screen tearing because either it is outdated or its internal settings don’t support the architecture of your computer.
+If you are experiencing screen tearing if you are doing any activity in a browser, it is recommended that you switch to another one and see if the problem is with your browser or with the system overall.
+There are numerous instances where only a specific browser causes the screen to tear because either it is outdated or its internal settings don’t support the architecture of your computer.